nasa/harmony-regression-tests/README.md

 ## Reference files

+> [!IMPORTANT]
+> Previously, git lfs was used to host large reference files.
+With an increased
+> number of large files, we exceeded budget limits within the NASA GitHub
+> organisation for egress of git lfs hosted data within a single month.

-As noted above, all reference files should be as small as possible.
-We have made use of Git LFS to attempt hosting larger reference files, but have hit limits within the NASA GitHub organisation for egress of Git LFS hosted data within a single month.
+**All reference files should be as small as possible.** There are two options for hosting reference files within the git repository:

+1) Files that are small (≲ 1 MB) can be hosted directly in a `reference_data` subdirectory for the tests.
+This is also the method, currently, for hosting reference files that cannot be opened with `xarray`.
-The preferred alternative is to make use of new shared functionality that will generate smaller reference files by hashing the group and variable information for a file that can be opened with `xarray`.
-The produced file is a mapping of group and variable paths to a hash value.
+2) For larger files, or files that can be opened with `xarray` (netCDF4, HDF-5), it is strongly preferred that files make use of shared functionality that will  generate smaller reference files by hashing the group and variable information for a file that can be parsed with `xarray`.
+The produced file is a JSON mapping of group and variable paths to a hash value.
 Information that is accounted for in the hash value:

 * Metadata attributes, excluding those with timestamps that will vary with test execution time.